Black Walnut Juglans Nigra: The Weight Loss Herb

 Tree Structure

-Black walnut trees are tall and can reach a height of over 100 feet for a mature tree.
+Black walnut trees are tall and can reach heights of over 100 feet in maturity.
 The trunk is usually long and devoid of branches on mature trees.
-The bark is dark gray-black, fissured, and sharply ridged, forming attractive diamond patterns.
+The bark is dark grey-black, fissured, and sharply ridged, forming attractive diamond patterns.
 The branches can spread up to 50 feet in diameter, and the taproot can extend up to 10 feet deep into the soil.

 Foliage Details